 Mouse kidney dissection

 After freeing the kidneys as outlined in the text manuscript [1], hold the kidney with the surgical forceps, and use another pair of forceps to pull off the renal capsules [2].
-After this, place the kidneys into the wells of a 6-well culture plate that each contain 2 milliliters of HBSS [3-TXT], and place the culture plate on ice [4].
+After this, place the kidneys into the wells of a 6-well culture plate that each contain 2 milliliters of HBSS (H-B-S-S) [3-TXT], and place the culture plate on ice [4].

+2.1.0.
+Talent holds plate and walks to flow cabinet and places plate in front of her.

 Talent holds the kidney with surgical forceps and uses another pair of forceps to pull off the renal capsules.